arecarn/vim-crunch/README.md

 #Crunch

-###Perform incline calculations inside a Vim buffer
+### A Easier way to perform calculations inside Vim

 ##Overview
 Crunch makes calculations in Vim more accessible and loosens Vim's math syntax.